-But just because your kitchen feels plucked from a dollhouse doesn’t mean you have to sacrifice the glorious benefits of a kitchen island.
-(You deserve extra prep space and additional seating, too!)
-These 10 small-space kitchen island solutions help your kitchen feel a little more dreamy, and functional.
+However, just because your kitchen feels plucked from a dollhouse doesn’t mean you have to sacrifice the glorious benefits of a kitchen island.
+(You deserve extra prep space, extra storage, and additional seating, too!)
+These 10 small-space kitchen island solutions help your kitchen feel a little more dreamy and functional.

 When adding more furniture to your already squished kitchen is simply out of the question, add an “island” with a countertop feel.
 In this Providence condo, a floating countertop runs along the length of one wall.
 The minimal under-countertop cabinetry makes this DIY update less cumbersome—but you’ll still get the benefit of extra flat space.
 For renters, adding a single skinny countertop isn’t a difficult update, as long as you have permission to screw into the studs.

 Accommodating both a bar cart and an island in a small apartment can be a tall order.
 You need the extra chopping space—but you want somewhere to store your growing wine collection, too.
-Pick an island that does double-duty, like this Comet Kitchen Cart ($349).
+Pick an island that does double-duty, like this Belmont Kitchn Cart ($94).
 There’s plenty of room for bottles and glasses down below, and the 36-inch counter makes dinner prep less cramped.

 A four-person dining table can work two jobs: as a place to eat and a place to work.
 Consider getting a counter-height table, but there’s no reason a standard dining table can’t get the job done, too.
 (Although you may need to sit down when chopping your veggies.)
 In this San Francisco home, a kitchen island provides enough sit-down room for a family dinner—and adds precious counter space to a small kitchen.

 For a tiny kitchen, there’s nothing more valuable than flexibility.
 Perhaps you can fit an island into your space—but things get tight once friends join you for dinner.
 Consider a kitchen cart, instead, which can roll against the wall to accommodate more guests.
-Many of these models give off a sweet industrial vibe, like the Maison Rouge metal frame cart ($166).
+Many of these models give off a sweet industrial vibe, like the TRINITY PRO Bamboo Kitchen Cart ($132).